instadw/instadwell-blog/_posts/2026-4-16-pg-in-saravanampatti-coimbatore-2026-top-10-coliving-pgs.md

 **Q: What is the price for PG hostels in Saravanampatti, Coimbatore?**

 PG hostel prices in Saravanampatti range from Rs.
-4,601 per month ([**Zolo Icon**](https://instadwell.com/properties/2436-zolo-icon), budget sharing) to Rs.
-12,799 per month ([**Stanza Metz House**](https://instadwell.com/properties/2730-metz-house), premium single).
+4,816 per month ([**Zolo Icon**](https://instadwell.com/properties/2436-zolo-icon), budget sharing) to Rs.
+11,399 per month ([**Stanza Metz House**](https://instadwell.com/properties/2730-metz-house), premium single).
 Mid-range options with decent amenities and food fall between Rs.
 6,000 and Rs.
 7,000 per month.
 All properties listed on InstaDwell are verified with 0 brokerage.

+**Q: Which is the best ladies PG in Saravanampatti Coimbatore?**

+[HelloWorld Glee](https://instadwell.com/properties/3217-helloworld-glee) and [Stanza Metz House](https://instadwell.com/properties/2730-metz-house) are the top managed options for ladies in Saravanampatti.
+Both offer biometric entry, CCTV, and female-only floors within 1.5 km of CHIL SEZ IT Park.
+HelloWorld Glee starts at Rs.
+6,000/mo with food included.
+Stanza Metz House starts at Rs.
+11,399/mo for a more premium experience.

+**Q: Which is the best mens PG in Saravanampatti?**

+[Zolo Icon](https://instadwell.com/properties/2436-zolo-icon) (Rs.
+4,816) and [Zolo Kings](https://instadwell.com/properties/2441-zolo-kings) (Rs.
+4,845) are the best budget options for men in Saravanampatti, both with food and power backup near CHIL SEZ.
+For a premium option, [Stanza Burbank House](https://instadwell.com/properties/2726-burbank-house) at Rs.
+10,099 offers biometric entry and a dedicated workstation near KGISL.

+**Q: Are there PGs near KGISL IT Park Saravanampatti?**

+Yes.
+[Stanza Burbank House](https://instadwell.com/properties/2726-burbank-house) and [Zolo Upstream](https://instadwell.com/properties/2449-zolo-upstream) are the closest verified options to KGISL IT Park, both listed on InstaDwell with zero brokerage.
+Zolo Upstream starts at Rs.
+5,270/mo and Stanza Burbank House at Rs.
+10,099/mo.

+**Q: Are there PGs near Kumaraguru College of Technology Saravanampatti?**

+Yes.
+KCT is under 3 km from the Saravanampatti PG cluster.
+[Zolo Icon](https://instadwell.com/properties/2436-zolo-icon), [Zolo Kings](https://instadwell.com/properties/2441-zolo-kings), and [HelloWorld Glee](https://instadwell.com/properties/3217-helloworld-glee) are the most practical options for KCT students, starting from Rs.
+4,816/mo with food included.

 ---